RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day02 computational complexity.md

 ## 3. Commonly Occurring Computational Complexities
 O(1) < O(log n) < O(n log n) < O(n^2) < (c^n).
 Function T(n) that is a description of the running time of an algorithm, where n is the size of the data given to the algorithm.
-We want to study the asymptotic behavior = we want to study how T(n) increases as n鈫?鈭?.
+We want to study the asymptotic behavior = we want to study how T(n) increases as n grows to infinite.

 Omega notation $\Omega(g(n))$ serves as a way to describe a lower bound of a function.
 With in the lower and upper bound, in some cases we can get the tight bound Theta notation $\Theta (g(n))$